Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 When a doctor creates a pain management plan for a person who has chronic hip pain, they will include a variety of exercises that a physical therapist will use to help restore blood flow to the joint and increase the physical strength of the muscles affected by the injury or illness.
-Walking, stretching and swimming are ideal exercises for the hips because they increase endurance and help to strengthen the tissues without applying excess weight.
-Ergonomic exercise bikes that take the pressure off of the hips are also beneficial.
+Walking and swimming are ideal exercises for the hips because they increase endurance and help to strengthen the tissues without applying excess weight.
+Ergonomic exercise bikes that take the pressure off of the hips may also be beneficial.
+Recumbent exercise bikes are NOT recommended as this may aggravate hip pain.
 Each person will be different when it comes to exercise.
 Some may feel more comfortable with walking or swimming, while others would prefer working with a physical therapist.

-With today’s technology, doctors have new treatment methods that offer proven results with fewer side effects and much less downtown.
-Radiofrequency ablation is used to laser certain nerves, blocking pain signals from traveling to and from the brain.
-Stem cell injections and platelet rich plasma injections are also being used to help strengthen tissues and stimulate the growth and regeneration of certain types of cells within the joint.
-When these treatment methods are used alongside physical therapy and anti-inflammatory medications, doctors can create an effective treatment plan that strengthens the joint, re-establishes blood flow to the area, and effectively relieve pain and inflammation.
+With today’s technology, doctors have new treatment methods that offer proven results with fewer side effects and much less downtime.
+Radiofrequency ablation is used to heat lesion certain nerves, blocking pain signals from traveling to and from the brain.
+New injections are also being used to help strengthen tissues and stimulate the growth and renewal of certain types of cells within the joint.
+These treatment methods can be used alongside physical therapy and anti-inflammatory medications.
+Doctors can create an effective treatment plan that strengthens the joint, re-establishes blood flow to the area, and effectively relieve pain and inflammation.

 When To Consider Hip Replacement Surgery?